 Mark Skousen, Ph.
 D., editor of Forecasts & Strategies, is a nationally known investment expert, economist, university professor and author of more than 25 books.
-In 2018, he was awarded the Triple Crown in Economics for his work in economic theory, history and education, and has been identified as one of the 20 most influential living economists (superscholar.org)
+In July 2018 Dr Skousen was awarded the inaugural Triple Crown in Economics for his work in economic theory, history and education, and has been identified as one of the 20 most influential living economists (Amazon.com).

 He earned his Ph.
 D. in monetary economics at George Washington University in 1977.
-He has taught economics and finance at Columbia Business School, Columbia University, Barnard College, Mercy College, Rollins College and Chapman University, where he is currently a Presidential Fellow.
+He has taught economics and finance at Columbia Business School, Columbia University, Barnard College, Mercy College, Rollins College and Chapman University, where he is currently a Presidential Fellow and the the Doti-Spogli Endowed Chair of Free Enterprise.
+He won the “My Favorite Professor” Award at Chapman University in 2019.
 He also has been a consultant to IBM, Hutchinson Technology and other Fortune 500 companies.

 Since 1980, Skousen has been editor in chief of Forecasts & Strategies, a popular award-winning investment newsletter.
-He also is editor of four trading services, Five Star Trader, High-Income Alert, Fast Money Alert, and TNT Trader.
+He also is editor of four trading services, Five Star Trader, Home Run Trader, Fast Money Alert, and TNT Trader.
 In 1995, he served as editor of the investment series, “Secrets of the Great Investors,” with Louis Rukeyser as narrator.

 He is the producer of FreedomFest, “the world’s largest gathering of free minds,” which meets every July in Las Vegas. (www.freedomfest.com).
 FreedomFest attracts several thousand people from around the world.